abaklanov/butterfly/README.md

 The main idea behind it is separation of concern.
 It allows for better code readability, it's less prone to errors when some parts are changed, leaving others intact.

 ## Fastify vs Express
 This has been tweaked as well.
-While express was introduced initially, I found Fastify a better option, not only because its speed, but plugin system and ability to separate concerns and use it somewhat as DI container, should warrant a better extendability of the service.
+While express was introduced initially, I found Fastify a better option, not only because of its speed, but plugin system and ability to separate concerns and use it somewhat as DI container, should warrant a better extendability of the service.

 ## Database engine and ORM
 While lowdb initially was set in the example, I find this as not well sustainable solution.
 JSON-based approach might quickly get laggy when the database grows in size.
 With multiple users online, problems with consistency of the db might arise.